Our contact details

 We manage our systems and processes to make sure that your digital and paper data is as safe as possible at any stage, both while it’s processed and when it’s stored.

-All information is stored in the UK.
+All information is stored within the EEA.
 Where information is stored electronically, this is held in locations with appropriate security to limit risk of exposure through unauthorised access.

 When we destroy or dispose of your data we do so using appropriate and secure processes.

 Under the Data Protection Act 2018 you have the following data protection rights;

 Your right to be informed – if your personal data is being used we must inform you that we are using your personal data.

 Your right to get copies of your data – You have the right to find out if we are using or storing your personal data.
 You may request copies of your data by using the contact details in this privacy notice.
 You are not required to pay any charge for exercising your rights.
 If you make a request, we have one month to respond to you.

 Your right to get your data corrected – You can challenge the accuracy of personal data held about you by us.